HaloFunTime/hft-intern/README.md

 Welcome to the HFT Intern repo, a [discord.py](https://github.com/Rapptz/discord.py) project for the `HFT Intern` Discord bot.

-This codebase is designed to be run on https://fly.io in production, but can be run locally with Docker Compose for development purposes.
+This codebase is designed to be run on https://fly.io in production, but can be run locally with Node.js for development purposes.

 ![HFT Intern](HFTIntern.png?raw=true)